eflorent2020/es6-typeahead/SOLUTION.md

 - Build an xhrAdapter (in production would have used Axios, for coding challenge)

-- Find an way to select using key up/down/enter using the leasat time possible
+- Find an way to select using key up/down/enter using the least time possible

 - Add rate limit protection (threshold + keyup timeout)